 Using a multiband compressor, we can isolate the sibilant range of the vocal in question and have relatively aggressive compression settings to tame these specific frequencies apart from the others.

 If our multiband compressor has a global control or external sidechain capabilities, we may want to utilize the sibilance band to control the gain reduction of the entire signal bandwidth.

 However we go about it, we can use multiband compression to ensure the sibilant issues are dealt with as they arise without overly affecting the other frequencies of the vocal.

 To learn more about reducing vocal sibilance in a mix, check out my article Top 7 Tips To Reduce Sibilance In Microphones & Audio Mixes.

 Using Bus Compression For Glueing Vocals Together

-Buses (or “subgroups”) are invaluable routing tools when mixing.
+Bussing tracks to subgroups is an invaluable routing tool when mixing.
 They can make routing and processing so much easier by allowing us to combine several instruments for bus processing and routing.

 You may have heard the term “glue” when referencing compression.
 This is the effect the compression can have, especially on the mix bus, or making the elements of a mix sound more cohesive and “glued” together with each other.